Harry Wood

 Wiki sp@m and chongqed.org

-Wiki wandering
+Wiki Obsession

 As you can see I've been on a journey across several wiki projects, but actually you'll find me getting involved in wiki communities all over the internet.
 I've become a little bit wiki obsessed.
 I think they appeal to my psychology because I get a buzz from collaboration and I am perhaps more altruistic than avarage.
 I am willing to chip in a little effort in the name of building something great.
 I'm also quite pedantic/perfectionistic when it comes to text (documents, websites etc) I sometimes find myself editing technical documents I'm working with, even when I know I can't save my changes.
 If only all information was as freely editable as a wiki!